AdS gravity, SO(2,d) gauge theory and Holography: Summary

 \section{Summary}

 In this paper, we apply a manifestly $SO(2,d)$ covariant formalism to explore the holographic emergency of the bulk dynamics.
 The bulk gravity is reformulated as a $SO(2,d)$ gauge theory.
 The analysis in the Hamiltonian formalism shows that the bulk EOM is governed by the hypersurface $SO(2,d)$ conservation law.
-Providing the $SO(2,d)$ conservation law is valid on arbitrary hypersurface $\Sigma$, the full bulk Einstein equation will be automatically satisfied.
+Providing the $SO(2,d)$ covariant conservation law is non-anomalous on arbitrary hypersurface $\Sigma$, the full bulk Einstein equation will be automatically implied.

-In the dual CFT side, we notice that it is also possible to introduce the $SO(2,d)$ covariant background fields correspondingly.
-A metric independent local energy scale can be easily defined in this frame work.
-After generalizing the fundamental prescription $Z_{AdS}=Z_{CFT}$ to the finite energy scale, we find that the source-response relations for the CFT effective action are directly related to the bulk canonical relations.
-All the conservation laws obtained in the bulk Hamiltonian formalism can be recovered by requiring that the dual CFT effective action is invariant under the local $SO(2,d)$, diffeomorphism and Weyl transformations.
-Finally, to reproduce the bulk EOM for the pure Einstein gravity, a $SO(2,d)$ covariant area law should be applied for the response of the background gauge field.
+For the dual CFT, a generic $SO(2,d)$ background fields description can be parallelly established by distinguishing the classical metric with the quantum metric which defines the path integral measure.
+Under this framework, the CFT covariant currents are naturally related to the bulk canonical momentums.
+By considering the local $SO(2,d)$, diffeomorphism and Weyl transformations in the dual CFT, the conservation laws in the bulk Hamiltonian formalism are easily recovered.
+Meanwhile, a $SO(2,d)$ covariant area law should be imposed as the renormalization condition of the background $SO(2,d)$ gauge field.
+Based on these constructions, the non-anomalous condition for the CFT $SO(2,d)$ gauge invariance gives rise to the dynamics of bulk geometry.
+By considering the characteristics class of anomalies as well as the background gauge transformations of excited states, our construction can be generalized to a large class of bulk theories.

 The $SO(2,d)$ gauge theory formulation of AdS gravity can be easily extended to the asymptotically dS or flat case.
-The only difference is just the gauge group becomes $SO(1,d+1)$ or $ISO(1,d)$.
+The only difference is the gauge group becomes $SO(1,d+1)$ or $ISO(1,d)$.
 In principle, a similar holographic description of the corresponding gravity theory could be established by following the same procedures in this paper.
 As a subsequent task, it is curious enough to consider these generalizations in full details and comparing our procedure with the other proposals \cite{Strominger:2001pn,Bagchi:2014iea}.
-On the other hand, we notice that the Hamiltonian formalism obtained in this paper is quite similar to the Hamiltonian based on the Ashtekar variables in loop quantum gravity\cite{Ashtekar:1986yd,Ashtekar:2004eh}.
-Thus it is quite interesting to consider whether one can use the technics in LQG to perform the canonical quantization of this bulk $SO(2,d)$ gauge theory.
-If so, it might offer a possible way to establish the holographic dictionary at the full quantum level.
+On the other hand, the Hamiltonian formalism obtained in this paper shows some analogy with the Hamiltonian based on the Ashtekar variables in loop quantum gravity\cite{Ashtekar:1986yd,Ashtekar:2004eh}.
+It is interesting to consider whether one can borrow the technics in LQG to perform the canonical quantization of this bulk $SO(2,d)$ gauge theory.

 5mm